wenxuanjun/vindex/README.md

 This application does not expect any arguments

 Options:
-  -p, --port <int>          print info of request, default is false -d, --dir <string>        base dir of the indexer, default is ./ -v, --verbose             print full path when verbose, default is true -f, --fullpath            channel size for file metadata, default is 1000 -h, --help                display this help and exit --version                 output version information and exit
+  -l, --host <string>       host for listening, default is 127.0.0.1 -p, --port <int>          port for listening, default is 3000 -d, --dir <string>        base dir of the indexer, default is ./ -v, --verbose             print info of request, default is false -f, --fullpath            print full path when verbose, default is true -h, --help                display this help and exit --version                 output version information and exit
 ```